-What Is an Application Developer?
+What is an Application Developer?

 An application developer creates or writes programs for a particular operating system (i.e, Windows, Mac OS X or UNIX), the web or a device.
 These professionals usually possess a bachelor's degree and knowledge of programming languages.
 Read on to learn more about application developer job duties, education requirements and career prospects.